-You will generally be considered full time if you are undertaking 18 credit points or more each semester.
+You will generally be considered full time if you are undertaking 18 credit points or more each semester as a domestic student, or 24 credit points as a student visa holder.
 Most full-time students will complete 24 credit points each semester, which forms the standard course duration outlined in your faculty or school handbook.

 If you are studying part time, you will have a reduced study load of less than 18 credit points.
 Generally there is no minimum number of credit points you can study as long as you meet the requirements of your course.

 Depending on the structure and rules of your course, you may be able to ‘overload’, by enrolling in more than 24 credit points.

 Changing your mode of attendance means to change from full-time to part-time study, or vice versa.

 Note that reducing your enrolment load can affect your eligibility for government assistance such as Youth Allowance, Austudy, Abstudy and travel concessions.